lezippo/RootFindingAlgorithms/README.md

 # Theory
 ## Bisection Method

 The bisection method is an iterative root-finding algorithm that operates by narrowing down the interval in which the root of a function lies.
 It does not require knowledge of the function's derivative and is guaranteed to converge to a solution if certain conditions are met.
-Here's how it works:

 1. **Interval Selection**: Start with an interval $[a, b]$ such that $f(a)$ and $f(b)$ have opposite signs, indicating the presence of a root between $a$ and $b$ (i.e., $f(a) \cdot f(b) < 0$).
 2. **Iteration**: Divide the interval in half and evaluate the function at the midpoint $c$.
 If $f(c)$ is zero, $c$ is the root.
 Otherwise, determine which half of the interval contains the root by comparing the signs of $f(a)$ and $f(c)$.